elementary-Inc/blog/_posts/2019-07-23-get-settled-into-elementary-os-with-onboarding.md

 ### Settings URL Schema

 We also make sure to use the System Settings Schema Spec for launching any related settings panes, like we do throughout the rest of elementary OS.
-This means that any environment that implements the spec will have the correct settings app open up to the correct place, without having to patch Onboarding to hardcode a different app — in fact, neither app has to even know about the other!
+This means that any environment that implements the spec will have the correct settings app open up to the correct place, without having to patch Onboarding to hardcode a different app—in fact, neither app has to even know about the other!

 ### Styling